 The park has a pavilion, picnic tables and restrooms.
 Also, in the first floor of the pavilion is a small museum with artifacts and explanations of the battle.
 Most interesting was an electric display map with lights showing the positions of the forces at different times of the battle.

-From the Fannin Battleground we headed home with a stop for lunch a rest area near Victoria and gas at Ganado.
+From the Fannin Battleground we headed home with a stop for lunch at a rest area near Victoria and gas at Ganado.
 We got home ahead of the rush hour.
 We're always glad when things work out that way.